ShelbyStearns/capstone/CapstoneREADME.md

 A few final data transformations, on all data sources, were done using Pyspark - to demonstrate some aptitude with Pyspark - before building the schema tables and writing to S3.
-This proved successful but <br> the rework was considerable.
+This proved successful but the rework was considerable.

-In retrospect, as previously mentioned, I would have utilized <br> Redshift instead of Spark.
-The datasets are NOT changing rapidly. <br>
+In retrospect, as previously mentioned, I would have utilized Redshift instead of Spark.
+The datasets are NOT changing rapidly.
 Both datasets are updated annually.
-Granted, there will be <br> hundreds of additional records but a real-time <br> solution on relatively small datasets was overkill.
+Granted, there will be hundreds of additional records but a real-time solution on relatively small datasets was overkill.